Azure/azure-sdk-for-js/sdk/monitor/monitor-query/TROUBLESHOOTING.md

 The Azure client libraries for JavaScript allow you to enable logging either through the environment variable or at runtime.

-The following log levels are supported from most verbose to least verbose:
+The following log levels are supported.
+They're listed from most to least verbose.

 - verbose
 - info
 - warning